SunWeb3Sec/DeFiHackLabs/README.md

 # DeFi Hacks Reproduce - Foundry
 > Reproduce Defi hack incidents via Foundry.
 >
-> This repo only for the educational purpose.
+> This repo is only for the educational purpose.

 ## Getting Started
 This is the easiest option for Linux and macOS users.